PaloAltoNetworks/panos-query-scripts/query_fw_open_ports/README.md

-# PAN-OS Query Scripts and Skillets
+# Open Port Query Solution

-This solution is a set of basic utilities to pull info from the Next Generation Firewall (NGFW) or use the NGFW to get cloud-based information, such as URL categories or DNS domain verdicts.

-The basic utilities include:

-    * A solution that checks a set of either domains or URLs categories
-    * A solution that queries a NGFW to determine which rules allow traffic from an untrusted zone on the firewall
+This solution queries a NGFW to determine which rules allow traffic from an untrusted zone on the firewall.
+To use this solution, run the _Query NGFW for Open Ports_ workflow, which will:

+    * Capture the NGFW's existing zones
+    * Query the NGFW's rulebase for rules allowing traffic from the chosen zone
+    * Output the results in a report

+With the results, a user can view the specific application and services that are being allowed through the firewall and can, if needed, correlate these to port numbers.

-> These solutions can be run as Python files or as skillets, using Panhandler.
-For help with Panhandler set-up and
-> use, please reference the
+> This solution is run using Panhandler.
+For help with Panhandler set-up and use, please reference the
 > [Quickstart Guide](https://live.paloaltonetworks.com/t5/skillet-tools/install-and-get-started-with-panhandler/ta-p/307916)
 > in the Live community.